Exclusive: AstraZeneca to miss second-quarter EU vaccine supply target by half - EU official

 If AstraZeneca does ramp up its output in the third quarter, that could help the EU meet its vaccination target, though the EU official said the bloc's negotiators were wary because the company had not clarified where the extra doses would come from."Closing the gap in supplies in the third quarter might be unrealistic," the official said, adding that figures on deliveries had been changed by the company many times.

-The EU contracts stipulates that AstraZeneca will commit to its "best reasonable efforts" to deliver by a set timetable.
+The EU contracts stipulate that AstraZeneca will commit to its "best reasonable efforts" to deliver by a set timetable.

 Under the EU contract leaked last week, AstraZeneca committed to producing vaccines for the bloc at two plants in the United Kingdom, one in Belgium and one in the Netherlands.